elaineshyu/APCS/README.md

 First game (in video): Pepe Avoidal Game -- You're Pepe, avoid bird poop and catch balls!

 Second game: Pepe Game -- Modeled after Pokemon, either defeat or capture the other Pepe!
+(File ending in DankMemes has code for drawing the Pepe, whereas file ending in DankMemers has code for the actual game logic; I was definitely descriptive as a high schooler (sarcasm)).

 Third game: Minesweeper (of course, also Pepe themed) -- Basically Minesweeper.